Elk permit application period opens May 1

 Applicants for Arkansas elk hunt permits must have a valid Resident Sportsman Hunting License or must be a holder of a Lifetime Sportsman’s Permit.
 Hunters under 16 (as of May 1, 2017) must enter their social security number to create an account and apply, unless they have not yet been assigned one by the U.S. government.
 Applicants must be 6 or older as of the beginning of the hunt to participate.
 Anyone with 12 or more violations points are ineligible to apply.

 Visit https://ar-web.s3licensing.com/ to apply.
 Elk permits are listed under the WMA permit section of the licensing menu.
-Applications require a $5 nonrefundable processing fee, but no additional fees are required of hunters who successfully draw.
+Applications will be accepted May 1-June 1, 2017.

 Northeast Arkansas efforts highlighted at AGFC meeting